 Single-Member LLC Tax Questions and Answers

-Do you have a business as an LLC with yourself as the only owner?
-How you pay your business taxes is a bit tricky and this business type seems to be confusing to many, so here are some answers to the most common questions about tax filing and payment.
+Some businesses operate as an LLC with only one owner.
+This single owner business type can be confusing to many including how they pay business taxes.
+So, here are some answers to the most common questions about tax filing and payment.

 What Is a Single-Member LLC?